 How Multifocal Lens Implants Work

 Multifocal IOL’s with multiple optical zones have a series of concentric focusing rings extending from the center of the lens to the lens periphery.
 Each ring selection has its own focusing power and corresponding focal point.
-With these lens designs distant vision is very good right after surgery but intermediate and near vision may be blurry during the healing period.
-Over a short adjustment period the brain learns to “look” through the best area of the lens to provide good distant, intermediate or near vision as required by the object of attention.
+With these lens designs, distant vision is very good right after surgery and intermediate and near vision may improve quickly during the healing period.
+Unlike spectacles with progressive or trifocal designs, the vast majority of patients adjust to these implants with a very short adjustment period.

 lens, marketed by AcrySoft, is a trifocal lens.
 A trifocal lens gives you a full range of vision while relying less on glasses.
 AcrySof®